 Dyfrig is currently Professor of Pharmacoeconomics, co-director of the Centre for Health Economics and Medicines Evaluation at Bangor University and Director of Impact and Engagement.
 He is also academic lead for Pharmacy at the Betsi Cadwaladr University Health Board (covering North Wales), and is honorary professor at the Department of Molecular and Clinical Pharmacology, University of Liverpool.

-Dyfrig leads the Pharmaceutical Economics, Pricing and Policy Research (PEPPER) group on research activities covering:
+Dyfrig leads the Pharmaceutical Economics, Pricing and Prescribing Research (PEPPER) group on research activities covering:

 - Personalised medicine, including the evaluation of pharmacogenetic tests; development and assessment of interventions to improve medication adherence

 - Trial-based economic evaluation, including drug treatments for cystic fibrosis, uveitis associated with juvenile idiopathic arthritis, type 1 and 2 diabetes, epilepsy, postpartum haemorrhage and haematological cancers

 - Pharmaceutical policy, including analysis of variation in prescribing, societal perspectives on the funding of expensive treatments for rare diseases and cancers; assessment of new medicines for NHS Wales

 - Methodological research, including integration of quantitative pharmacology and economic modelling; quantitative methods of benefit-risk assessment